spearl7076/FinTechHomeworkWeek1/README.md

 # Divvy Homes Case Study
 # ![alt text](https://mma.prnewswire.com/media/1594334/Divvy_Homes_Logo.jpg?p=twitter)

 ## Digital version of the rent-to-own Model.
-Divvy Homes makes homeownership accessible to everyone.
+Divvy Homes increases the accessiblity of homeownership.
 * The Company was founded in 2017
 * Restrictive mortgage requirements following the Housing Collapse had made it increasingly tough for middle-class Americans to buy a house.
 Founders Adena Hefets Alex Klarfeld and Nick Clark recognized the opportunity and set out to provide another way for those who lacked the free cashflow or ability to obtain a mortgage to purchase a home.
 * Divvy purchases the home, enters into a three year lease with the consumer, and then provides consumer the option to either purchase the home or walk away at the maturity of the lease contract.